 When you receive credit for your modules, you will be able to count that credit towards a qualification.
 You can see how this works for Durham-validated awards here: https://www.dur.ac.uk/common.awards/regulations/core/

 You need to meet the assessment requirements for your programme before going on to the next stage of study or receiving your qualification.
 You may have to withdraw from the programme if you do not meet these requirements.
 We use academic judgment to decide whether you meet the learning outcomes of your studies.

-Details of assessment arrangements are found on the module pages and in the Academic and Practical Information for Students on Moodle.
+Details of assessment arrangements and award regulations are found on the module pages and in the Academic and Practical Information for Students on Moodle.
 You will receive guidance on this once you begin your course.